The 3 Best Ways to Get Free Usenet Access: Free Usenet Trials, Open News Servers & NNTP Sniffing

 There are a few ways to get Usenet for free.
 As you'd expect, none of these ways are as easy or as high-quality as signing up for premium (paid) access, but free is free!
 In this post we discuss the three best methods for how you can get free Usenet access.

-These same methods can also be used to access the alt.binaries (media files) newsgroups for audio, images and videos, but may be good only for a short period of time or be a bit “hit and miss”.
-You're likely better off signing up for a reputable premium Usenet provider, especially if you want to use it as a safer substitute for torrent file-sharing.
+These methods can be used to access the alt.binaries (media files) newsgroups for audio, images and videos, but may be good only for a short period of time or be a bit “hit and miss”.
+You're likely better off signing up for a reputable premium service after finding the best Usenet provider for your needs, especially if you want to use it as a safer substitute for torrent file-sharing.
 This doesn’t have to be expensive as plans start at around $9 a month for full uncensored access to 100,000+ newsgroups, including thousands of the binaries newsgroups.

 Leading Usenet providers are willing to offer free trial accounts in the hopes that you enjoy their service and decide to stay on with them after the trial period.
 The fierce competition for your Usenet dollars means that the free trial deals are very good.